LCTyrell/LCTyrell.github.io/_posts/2019-05-25-art_bookstore.markdown

 <p align="center">
 <img src="/assets/article_images/2018-05-25-art_bookstore/DF_rentPrice.jpg"><br/>
-<small>Table 2 : Paris real estate price per borough</small>
+<small>Table 4 : Number of venues and rent price per borough</small>
 </p>
-Table 4 : Number of venues and rent price per borough

 We use the library Seaborn to create the plot of linear regression and the residual plot to test the linearity correlation :
 <p align="center">
 <img src="/assets/article_images/2018-05-25-art_bookstore/DF_rentPrice.jpg"><br/>
-<small>Table 2 : Paris real estate price per borough</small>
+<small>Figure 3 : Residual plot of venues per rent price</small>
 </p>
-Figure 3 : Residual plot of venues per rent price
 <p align="center">
 <img src="/assets/article_images/2018-05-25-art_bookstore/DF_rentPrice.jpg"><br/>
-<small>Table 2 : Paris real estate price per borough</small>
+<small>Figure 4 : Plot of linear regression of venues per rent price</small>
 </p>
-Figure 4 : Plot of linear regression of venues per rent price

 It seems we have a relatively good correlation (with a variability around ± 150 €), if we make abstraction of two points.
 This two outliers (corresponding to borough 4 and 6), cercled in red on the figures, are very interresting as they could indicate overpriced borough.
 But before making conclusion we must go further on investigating different venues.